replicatedhq/kots/design/variadic_config.md

 ### Target Use Cases:

 1. Template Resources example: create new Kafka instance.
-    * Customers can click "Add an Kafka" in the Kotsadm console and specify multi copies of configuration items for dynamic resource creation.
+    * Customers can click "Add a Kafka" in the Kotsadm console and specify multi copies of configuration items for dynamic resource creation.
     * There will be some MVP validation of templates resources:
         * At least X instances of templated resources
         * Individual config item validation still works